Gopi Shah Goda

 Stanford Institute for Economic Policy Research (SIEPR)

-Gopi Shah Goda is a Senior Fellow and the Deputy Director at the Stanford Institute for Economic Policy Research (SIEPR) at Stanford University.
+Gopi Shah Goda is a Senior Fellow at the Stanford Institute for Economic Policy Research (SIEPR) and Professor of Economics (by courtesy) at Stanford University.
 Gopi served as a senior economist at the White House Council of Economic Advisers from July 2021 to July 2022.
-She is also a Faculty Research Fellow at the National Bureau of Economic Research, and a Fellow of the Society of Actuaries.
-As the institute's Deputy Director, Gopi works closely with the Director in developing and articulating the institute's strategic priorities while overseeing its academic programs and its operations.
+She is also a Faculty Research Fellow at the National Bureau of Economic Research, a Fellow of the Society of Actuaries, and served as SIEPR's Deputy Director from September 2016 to July 2021.

 Prior to joining SIEPR, Gopi was a Robert Wood Johnson Scholar in Health Policy Research at Harvard University.
 She earned her PhD in economics from Stanford University in 2007 and her B.S. in mathematics and actuarial science from the University of Nebraska – Lincoln in 2000.

 Focal Areas: Health, Inequality, Money and Finance, Taxes and Public Spending, Work